 - Please cancel or reschedule if you know you will be unable to attend an appointment so the slot can go to another student.

 - Students opting to complete E-Advising should have an academic plan in mind and simply need their advising pin lifted.

-- The E-Advising form is an Adobe PDF.
-To successfully complete the E-Advising form, you should:
+- The E-Advising worksheet is an Adobe PDF.
+To successfully complete the E-Advising worksheet, students should:

-- Student Comments section: Be concise and to the point with your academic plans, interests and goals to help your advisor learn more about you.
+- Student Comments section: Be concise and to the point with your academic plans, interests and goals to help your adviser learn more about you.

-- During peak advising, the turnaround period for E-Advising forms can take between five to seven business days.
+- During peak advising, the turnaround period for E-Advising worksheets can take between five to seven business days.

-- Group Advising is conducted when advisors are invited to attend select engineering courses to review the core and engineering curriculum.
+- Group Advising is conducted when advisers are invited to attend select engineering courses to review the core and engineering curriculum.